 (b) The activity must deal primarily with matters related to substantive law, the practice of law, professional responsibility or ethical obligations of attorneys.

 (c) The activity must be offered by a provider having substantial recent experience in offering continuing legal education or demonstrated ability to organize and present effectively continuing legal education.
 Demonstrated ability arises partly from the extent to which individuals with legal training or educational experience are involved in the planning, instruction and supervision of the activity.

 (d) The activity itself must be conducted by an individual or group qualified by practical or academic legal experience.
 The program, including the named advertised instructors, must be conducted substantially as planned, subject to emergency withdrawals and alterations.

-(e) Thorough, high quality, readable, and carefully prepared written materials must be made available to all participants at or before the time the course is presented, unless the absence of such materials is recognized as reasonable and approved by the Commission.
-A mere outline without citations or explanatory notations will not be sufficient.
+(e) Textual materials should be made available in written or electronic form to all participants at or before the time the course is presented, unless the absence of such materials is recognized as reasonable.

-(f) The activity must be conducted in a comfortable physical setting, which is conducive to learning, or in a distance learning format approved by the Commission.
+(f) The activity must be conducted in a physical setting that is conducive to learning or in a distance-learning format approved by the Commission.